Towards classification of codimension 1 foliations on threefolds of general type: The case of purely transcendental foliations

 \emph{Step 1: Find a suitable complete intersection surface.} By our assumptions, $K_X$ is big and $K_{\FF}$ is not big.
 From Proposition \ref{Numprop} and from the formula we obtain that the normal bundle $N_{\FF}$ is not pseudoeffective.
-Since $X$ is smooth, by \cite[Theorem 1.5]{BDPP13} this is equivalent to the following condition: there exists a birational model $\varphi \colon \widetilde X \to X$ and a complete intersection class $\alpha = H_1 \cap \cdots \cap H_{n-1}$ on $\widetilde X$ such that By Bertini's theorem we can take the above ample divisors $H_2, \ldots, H_{n-1}$ and large multiples $m_i$ for $i \in \{2, \ldots, n-1\}$ such that a general element is a smooth surface.
-Moreover, since $\FF$ is purely transcendental, a very general $D$ as above satisfies the following condition: every compact curve $C \subset D$, invariant under $\FF|_D$, is an intersection $C = D \cap E$ for an $\FF$-invariant hypersurface $E \subset X$.
-Note that this condition implies that the number of $\FF|_D$-invariant curves is finite.
-Indeed, if the number of $\FF|_D$-invariant curves is infinite, then the number of $\FF$-invariant surfaces $E \subset X$ is infinite as well.
-Therefore by Jouanolou's theorem \cite{Jou78} the foliation $\FF$ has to be algebraically integrable, which is not the case.
+Since $X$ is smooth, by \cite[Theorem ~1.5]{BDPP13} this is equivalent to the following condition: there exists a birational model $\varphi \colon X' \to X$ and a complete intersection class $\alpha = H_1 \cap \cdots \cap H_{n-1}$ on $X'$ such that By Bertini's theorem we can take the above ample divisors $H_2, \ldots, H_{n-1}$ and large multiples $m_i$ for $i \in \{2, \ldots, n-1\}$ such that a general element is a smooth surface.
+Moreover, by Lemma \ref{restcurves} every compact curve $C \subset D$, invariant under $\FF'_D$, is an intersection $C = D \cap E$ for an $\FF'$-invariant hypersurface $E \subset X'$.
+Note that Lemma \ref{restcurves} implies that the number of $\FF'_D$-invariant curves is finite.
+Indeed, if the number of $\FF'_D$-invariant curves is infinite, then the number of $\FF'$-invariant surfaces $E \subset X'$ is infinite as well.
+Therefore by Jouanolou's theorem \cite{Jou78} the foliation $\FF'$ has to be algebraically integrable, which is not the case.